Zweih/yaylog/README.md

 - [x] all-columns option
 - [x] required-by filter
 - [ ] key/value output
-- [ ] list of packages in required-by filter
+- [x] list of packages for package filters
 - [x] config dependency injection for testing
 - [ ] more extensive testing
 - [x] metaflag for all filters